 Contact us if you want your recipe and picture to be removed from this post and we will do that asap.

 Click on the pictures and links in this little recipes with chicken feet roundup and it will take you straight to the right page!

 1. Chicken Feet Salad (China Sichuan Food)

-So let’s kick this roundup off with a salad!
+So let’s kick this blog post about recipes with chicken feet off with a yummy salad!

 She says: ‘Super delicious sweet, sour and spicy chicken feet salad, a new Chinese star snack.’

 This is a cold salad, one that needs to rest in the fridge overnight so that the boiled chicken feet can marinate.
 We love the flavors that go into it: lemon, garlic, ginger, chili, coriander stems, soy sauce, black vinegar, sugar and Sichuan peppercorns.
 It also kind of reminds us of a chicken salad we had in London not long ago!

 Perfect, thanks Elaine!

 2. Hot and Spicy Chicken Feet (The Spruce Eats)

 A spicy recipe if you are up for it!